PayNearMe Review

 When to Choose an Alternative

 Choose Nuvei if international card volume or AI routing matters as much as US gaming.
 50+ acquiring markets, 720+ methods, DraftKings and FanDuel on the international side.
-No cash retail network. $500k monthly minimum versus PayNearMe's more accessible threshold.
+No cash retail network.
+A $500k monthly minimum versus PayNearMe's more accessible threshold.

 Choose Worldpay if enterprise US card acquiring is the priority and cash deposits don't matter.
 4.3/5 Trustpilot from ~10,000 reviews.
 Owned by Global Payments.
 Deeper rate transparency on cards than PayNearMe offers.